Yuanming-Song/Plotting_Template/README.md

    - Create individual plots with appropriate axis labels
    - Extract and combine legends
    - Use proper alignment and spacing
-   - Add common axis labels
+   - Add common axis labels using ggdraw()
 5. For plot saving:
    - Set `save_plots` flag in Rmd
    - Define output directory and dimensions